Basic Math | Basic-2 Math | Prealgebra | Workbooks | Glossary | Standards | Site Map | Help

 99 ÷ 11 = 9

 It's as simple as pie.
-Sometimes you will start with a dividend that is more than ten times the value of the divisor.
+However, sometimes you will start with a dividend that is more than ten times the value of the divisor.
 It's then time for long division.
-Some examples...
+Here are some examples before we show you how to solve the problems.

 24 ÷ 2 = 12 (See how you know have a quotient greater than 9?)